Surgical and Implantable Device Management Program for Cardiac Surgeries Frequently Asked Questions

-Q51.
-When should a Member Attestation for Use of an Out-of-Network Provider form be completed?
+Q53.
+When should members complete the Member Attestation for Use of an Out-of-Network Provider form?

-A51.
-The Member Attestation for Use of an Out-of-Network Provider form should be completed for any patient enrolled in a Horizon BCBSNJ plan that includes out-of-network benefits and when an out-of-network doctor, facility and/or other health care professional has been selected to participate in his/her upcoming procedure.
+A53.
+The member should complete the Member Attestation for Use of an Out-of-Network Provider form if he/she is enrolled in a Horizon BCBSNJ plan that includes out-of-network benefits, and an out-of-network doctor, facility and/or other health care professional has been selected to participate in his/her upcoming procedure.
 This form is ONLY to be used for patients enrolled in Horizon BCBSNJ plans that include out-of-network benefits.

 The Member Attestation for Use of an Out-of-Network Provider form is NOT to be used for services to be provided to members enrolled in plans that do not include out-of-network benefits (including, but not limited to, Horizon HMO plans, Horizon EPO plans, OMNIA℠ Health Plans and Medicare Advantage HMO plans).

-Q52.
-Why do I we need to complete the Member Attestation for Use of an Out-of-Network Provider form?
+Q54.
+Why do members need to complete the Member Attestation for Use of an Out-of-Network Provider form?

-A52.
+A54.
 Horizon BCBSNJ encourages the use of in-network doctors, facilities and other health care professionals to help members get the most out of their benefits and to help lower their out-of-pocket costs.
-If an out-of-network doctor, facility or other health care professional is chosen to participate in a procedure, it’s important that the rendering physician ensures the member understands the financial impact of using out-of-network benefits.
+If an out-of-network doctor, facility or other health care professional is chosen to participate in a procedure, it’s important that the member understands the financial impact of this decision.

 When a member uses out-of-network benefits, in addition to being responsible for any out-of-network cost-sharing amounts (copayments, deductible and coinsurance amounts, as applicable), the member is also responsible for the difference between Horizon BCBSNJ’s allowance for eligible services and the out-of-network health care professionals’ total billed charges.

-A53.
-The rendering physician will initiate a discussion with the member regarding the planned use of an out-of-network doctor, facility and/or other health care professional.
-The member will be asked to review and sign the Member Attestation for Use of an Out-of-Network Provider form to attest that they understand and agree to the use of an out-of-network provider As always, we encourage members to use participating doctors, facilities and health care professionals to help reduce their out-of-pocket costs.
+A55.
+When TurningPoint receives a request for the pre-approval (or prior authorization) of services to be rendered by an out-of-network doctor, facility and/or other health care professional, the member will receive a letter requesting that the Member Attestation for Use of an Out-of-Network Provider form be completed.
+A copy of the form will be included.
+As always, we encourage members to use participating doctors, facilities and health care professionals to help reduce their out-of-pocket costs.